 If you are having difficulty submitting your entry, please contact us.

-To select the Grand Prize and Category winners, and to determine the Top 100 entries overall, Tech Briefs Media Group will recruit a minimum of 24 judges from its editorial board of readers.
+SAE Media Group will recruit a minimum of 24 judges from its editorial board of readers.
 The judging panel also will be open to one representative from each Primary Sponsor.
-The judges are prohibited from entering the contest themselves or evaluating entries from any organization at which they are employed.
+The judges are prohibited from entering the contest themselves or evaluating entries from any organization at which they are employed, or from family members.
 All decisions of the judges will be final.

-Most Popular Entries will be decided by the voting of registered users of the contest Web site.
-Voting will be open until September 7, 2018 (11:59 pm ET).
-These votes will have no bearing on the selection of Grand Prize or Category winners, or the Top 100 Entries.
+The Top 10 Most Popular Entries will be decided by the voting of registered users of the contest Web site.
+Voting will be open until September 9, 2024 (11:59 pm EDT).
+These votes will have absolutely no bearing on the selection of Grand Prize or Category winners, or the Top 100 Entries, which are determined by independent panel of judges.
+Vote totals will only be used to determine the winners of prizes for Most Popular Entries.
 Each registrant is allowed one vote per entry.
 Votes will not count if the registrant does not accurately complete the required fields on the registration form or if the registrant attempts to enter fraudulent data.
 The Contest Administrators will adjust the vote counts at any point in the competition to discount votes from registrants who have not registered properly or who attempt to vote for a single entry multiple times (including any attempt to use e-mail aliases).
 Voter registration data will be kept in strict confidence and used only for verification, to ensure a fair voting process.

 RESTRICTIONS AND NOTIFICATIONS